Some applications have different “modes” that they can run in. That sometimes plays very well with Platform.sh, other times not.

 That offers two key advantages.

 - It improves build performance, as there is no need to rebuild images that are already cached.
-(That skips downloading dependencies, generating code, compiling to binaries, generating CSS or JS files, etc.)
+That skips tasks such as downloading dependencies, generating code, compiling to binaries, and generating CSS or JS files.

 - In case of a fast-forward merge from a feature branch to production, the same application image can be reused.
-That means what is deployed to production is not “similar to” what was in a testing branch but is the same exact bits on disk.
-That is the closest it’s possible to get to “staging is the same as production” and provides the best possible guarantee that the production deployment will be successful.
+That means what’s deployed to production isn’t “similar to” what was in a testing branch but is the same exact bits on disk.
+That’s the closest it’s possible to get to “staging is the same as production” and provides the best possible guarantee that the production deployment is successful.

-In order to achieve that, the build process can depend only on input reflected in the tree ID, that is, the files in Git.
-The tree ID does not reflect the Git branch it is on, because a given commit may be on many branches at different times.
-For that reason, Platform.sh also does not expose any branch-specific or environment-specific environment variables in the build process.
-Using those as inputs to the build process would fail as soon as the application image is reused.
+In order to achieve the reuse, the build process can depend only on input reflected in the tree ID, meaning the files in Git.
+The tree ID doesn’t reflect the Git branch it’s on because a given commit may be on many branches at different times.

-Similarly, while it is possible to download arbitrary additional files during the build process, we strongly recommend doing so only on pinned, fixed versions of a downloaded file, not a “latest” marker or similar.
+Similarly, while it’s possible to download arbitrary additional files during the build process, we strongly recommend doing so only on pinned, fixed versions of a downloaded file, not a “latest” marker or similar.
 Doing so could result in unpredictable build output.

-PLATFORM_ROUTES as well as any variables you define.
-These variables can and will vary between environments, and your application is welcome to leverage them as appropriate.
-You can access them directly or via the Platform.sh Configuration Reader libraries, which are available for a number of languages.
+You can access them directly, or via the Platform.sh Configuration Reader libraries, which are available for a number of languages.

 Many applications have some configuration that should vary between different environment types.
 They generally break down into three categories.